aabusheikh/Python_GDC_DL/README.md

 ___

+Python 3 is required, created and tested with Python 3.6.

 Running this program through the CMD/PowerShell/Terminal is recommended as IDEs may need extra configuration, and running through the CLI is very simple: